aarongustafson/form-required-checkboxes/README.md

 Currently, we can only make checkboxes required or not, individually.
 In some cases you need to be able to set a specific number of checkboxes that need to be checked.
 The `form-required-checkboxes` web component enables that.

+## TypeScript & Framework Support

+This component ships with full TypeScript definitions (`.d.ts`), enabling type-safe usage in TypeScript projects and improved autocompletion in editors.
+Types are exported in the package and automatically picked up by modern build tools.

+### Property Reflection & Framework Compatibility

+All key properties (`required`, `notice`, `error`, `lang`) are now fully reflected as attributes, ensuring compatibility with frameworks and declarative usage.
+The component also implements an internal `_upgradeProperty` method for seamless property/attribute sync when used with frameworks that set properties before element definition.

 ## Demos

 * [Demo](https://aarongustafson.github.io/form-required-checkboxes/demo/) ([Source](./demo/index.html))